 Library Catalog & Other Databases:

-The law library shares an online library catalog with the university library, as well as access to thousands of electronic journals, research indexes and full-text databases.
-In addition to Lexis and Westlaw, the law library subscribes to a number of services including Bloomberg BNA, HeinOnline, Index to Legal Periodicals, Law Library Microform Consortium Digital Collection, ProQuest Congressional, ProQuest Legislative Insight, U.S. Supreme Court Records and Briefs 1832-1978, Making of Modern Law, Eighteenth Century Collections Online, Practicing Law Institute, and RIA Checkpoint.
+The law library shares an online library catalog with the University Libraries, as well as access to thousands of electronic journals, research indexes and full-text databases.
+In addition to Lexis and Westlaw, the law library subscribes to a number of services including Bloomberg BNA, HeinOnline, Index to Legal Periodicals, Law Library Microform Consortium Digital Collection, ProQuest Congressional, ProQuest Legislative Insight, U.S. Supreme Court Records and Briefs 1832-1978, Making of Modern Law, Eighteenth Century Collections Online, Oxford Scholarship Online, Practicing Law Institute, and Thomson Reuters Checkpoint.
 For a complete list of databases and electronic journals, see http://www.law.gmu.edu/libtech/catalog.
-Note: If you are off-campus, be sure to access the library databases through the law library’s website so that you will be routed through our proxy server.
+Note: If you are off-campus, be sure to access the library databases through the law library’s website so that you will be routed through the University Libraries’ proxy server.
 You will be prompted to enter your GMU email login ID and password.

 New Book Orders:

 Faculty members are encouraged to recommend material for the collection.
 Please email or send your recommendations to your library liaison.